Tips for Celebrating New Years in Niagara Falls

 Upon arrival, choose a unique spot to go in case you get separated by family or friends that you can meet at.
 For example: In front of the Pharoah at Movieland Wax Museum on Clifton Hill, or in front of the doors leading into Tim Hortons.

 Keep your eye on your kids.
 I’ve seen it all before.
 Children get so excited by all the lights and action that they can not stand still.
 All it takes is to simply dig into your wallet to pay for something and they can run off.
 Always hold their hand or supply them with a cellphone or a walky-talky in case they get lost.
 If they do get lost, please keep in mind that the Niagara Parkway and the Clifton Hill area in particular are heavily guarded with police officers and the Clifton Hill security patrol at all times.
 They can easily be found, and if for some reason you can not find an officer, one of the cashiers at any of the attractions have been trained on how to contact them.
 Let your children know to ask one of them for assistance this New Years in Niagara Falls.

 Carry the bare minimum

 If you are headed down to watch the concert at Queen Victoria Park, remember how big the crowds will be down there.
-There will literally be thousands and thousands of people watching this spectacular show, so if you can avoid carrying a purse or a wallet with every piece of ID you own in it – DON’T!
-Leave it somewhere safe, like locked up in your hotel room or at home.
+There will literally be thousands and thousands of people watching this spectacular show, so if you can avoid carrying a purse or a wallet with every piece of ID you own in it — DON’T!
+Leave it somewhere safe.
 Carry the bare minimum such as the money you need, ONE credit card and your Drivers License.
 This will avoid it getting lost or stolen.